alazaroc/blog-web-code/_posts/2022-10-09-aws-control-tower-deep-dive.md

 - [Automate the creation of multiple accounts with Control Tower](https://aws.amazon.com/blogs/mt/how-to-automate-the-creation-of-multiple-accounts-in-aws-control-tower/){:target="_blank"}

-## Guardrails
+## Guardrails (Controls)

 AWS Control Tower applies high-level rules, called guardrails, that help enforce your policies using service control policies (SCPs), and detect policy violations using AWS Config rules.

+> 07 May 2023: AWS Control Tower has updated recently the controls.
+{: .prompt-warning }

-AWS Control Tower has 64 controls (governance rules for your AWS environment) in 3 different categories of guidance.
+AWS Control Tower has now 358 controls (governance rules for your AWS environment) in 3 different categories of `guidance`.

 - **Mandatory**: always enforced
   - **20 preventive** guardrails to enforce policies